A search of the internet will show other examples of the word, and

 between our John, and William his 'gossope'.

-near the course of Woodkirk Beck on Hey Beck Lane.
+Woodkirk Beck at Hey Beck Lane.
 Could this

 the mill in the Will ?
 The masonry certainly seems old enough.